janickr/kaspersmicrobit/docs/bluetooth-pairing/linux/pairing-microbit-linux-gnome.md

+---
+title: Pair a microbit in Linux
+description: Detailed instructions on how to pair your microbit in Linux (gnome)
+---

 First you'll need to put your micro:bit in "pairing mode":

   - Hold down the A, B and reset buttons simultaneously.